 6. Matrix Total Results Brass Off Shampoo

 The clever name of this purple shampoo is a perfect estimation of what it can do.
 The blonde shampoo is designed to clarify while neutralizing brassy tones and balancing out your blonde.
 The purple pigments in the shampoo are blue-toned for extra helpful results on whites, platinums and other very light cool hair tones.
-Get your own bottle from Ulta!
+Get your own bottle from Ulta, or Amazon!

 7. DPHUE Cool Blonde Shampoo